 - Bank statements, cancelled checks, receipts.
 You can also use hand-written notes or a notebook if you paid for some things in cash.

 - Electronic records, such as credit card statements, with the name, date, amount and address of each payee.
+Don’t forget to provide electronic records relating to your business loans as well.

 - Books and records.
 Small businesses aren’t required to keep formal books.
 But the IRS will want to see whatever you do have if you don’t keep ledgers and journals—pc/printout, checkbook register or cash register tapes.
 Without these, the IRS can estimate and even impose extra penalties.

 - Records for listed equipment (for both business and personal use).
 Cell phones, cars and computers are the most common.
+Include copy machines, high-tech calculators, or any other equipment you use in the day-to-day operations of your small business.

 - Other documentation:

-- Auto records: Mileage log, gas and repair receipts
+- Auto records: Mileage log, gas and repair receipts can all come in handy when dealing with an IRS audit.

 - Travel and entertainment: If you’ve kept an appointment book or log and copious notes of your activities and expenses, yay.
 Otherwise, put together the best documentation you can.
 BUT—don’t try to fudge it or fool the IRS, Lee says.
 You’ll lose your credibility, and it’s downhill from there.